Sunday, March 26, 2017

 Earp’s Sarsaparilla - #77, 8.75 out of 12

-This is a Washington State brew from orca Beverages.
+This is a Washington State brew from Orca Beverages.
 The bottle depicts the representation of the gunfighter with a smoking gun drawn.
-He looks slight over his left shoulder with a villain like stare.
-Sets the tone for a serious brew?
+He looks slightly over his left shoulder with a villain-like stare.
+Does it set the tone for a serious brew?
 The bottle reads “After a hard day of gun fight’n, noting beats a real sarsaparilla”.

 The company website states:

-“The ultimate retro-soda and right out of the “Old West”.
-If you listen just close enough to the fizz of an open Earp’s Sarsaparilla, you might be able to hear the clanking of spurs, hissing of a rattlesnake and perhaps even the sound of a stagecoach; all from a time lost to legend and folklore.
+“The ultimate retro-soda and right out of the “Old West.”
+If you listen just close enough to the fizz of an open Earp’s Sarsaparilla, you might be able to hear the clanking of spurs, hissing of a rattlesnake, and perhaps even the sound of a stagecoach, all from a time lost to legend, and folklore.
 One thing that has not been lost is the Original Earp’s Sarsaparilla.
-Full of bite and brass, just like in the days of the Wild West, nothing quenches a dry mouth like the rich velvety taste of this true American Classic.
+Full of bite and brass, just like in the days of the Wild West, nothing quenches a dry mouth like the rich, velvety taste of this true American Classic.
 To this day, Earp’s Sarsaparilla had no equal.
-And, you can get some for your own saddle bag, shipped direct to your front door.”
+And, you can get some for your saddle bag, shipped directly to your front door.”

 Ingredients: